Archan6el/lamassu-website/README.md

 Once requirements are installed, run `python3 server.py` to run the flask server and website

+Note: `images` directory only contains images for this README.
+They are not used for the site

 # Project Overview

 The following description is taken from our repo [here](https://github.com/Archan6el/lamassu-satellite/tree/main)